Whale vocalization

 Whales use a variety of sounds for communication and sensation.
 The mechanisms used to produce sound vary from one family of cetaceans to another.
 Marine mammals, including whales, dolphins, and porpoises, are much more dependent on sound than land mammals due to the limited effectiveness of other senses in water.
-Sight is less effective for marine mammals because of the particulate way in which the ocean scatters light.
+Sight is less effective for marine mammals because of the way particulates in the ocean scatter light.
 Smell is also limited, as molecules diffuse more slowly in water than in air, which makes smelling less effective.
-However, the speed of sound is roughly four times greater in water than in the atmosphere at sea level.
+However, the speed of sound is roughly three times greater in water than in the atmosphere at sea level.
 As sea mammals are so dependent on hearing to communicate and feed, environmentalists and cetologists are concerned that they are being harmed by the increased ambient noise in the world's oceans caused by ships, sonar and marine seismic surveys.

 The word "song" is used to describe the pattern of regular and predictable sounds made by some species of whales, notably the humpback whale.
 This is included with or in comparison with music, and male humpback whales have been described as "inveterate composers" of songs that are "'strikingly similar' to human musical traditions".
-It has been suggested that humpback songs communicate male fitness to female whales.
-The click sounds made by sperm whales and dolphins are not strictly song, but the clicking sequences have been suggested to be individualized rhythmic sequences that communicate the identity of a single whale to other whales in its group.
-These clicking sequences reportedly allow the groups to coordinate foraging activities.
+This position has been complicated by more recent research, however.
+It has been suggested that humpback songs communicate male fitness to female whales, although this explanation has been challenged on various grounds.